Inventory Subitems

 Subitem Codes

-In addition to inventory IDs, MYOB Advanced supports subitems (or subitem codes), which can be useful for otherwise-identical products that have different colors, sizes, or other properties tracked because they are important to customers.
+In addition to inventory IDs, MYOB Acumatica supports subitems (or subitem codes), which can be useful for otherwise-identical products that have different colors, sizes, or other properties tracked because they are important to customers.
 Thus, under the same inventory ID, you may have a number of subitems—products that share all the settings of the inventory record but have additional properties that differ, such as size or color.
+For more information on inventory IDs, see Stock Items: Identifiers of Items.

 You decide whether to use subitems on a system-wide level, based on the particular products you stock.
 If products with differing properties represent a small part of all products stocked in your warehouse, you can assign individual inventory IDs to each product variation.
 If such products represent a significant percentage of all stock, you may want to save the effort of creating and maintaining inventory records for each variation and instead use subitems, each with a subitem code.
 See below for a simplified example of subitems in use.